C Sharp syntax: Enumerations

 Enum type variables are integer values.
 Addition and subtraction between variables of the same type is allowed without any specific cast but multiplication and division is somewhat more risky and requires an explicit cast.
 Casts are also required for converting enum variables to and from integer types.
-However, the cast will not throw an exception if the value is not specified by the type definition.
+However, the cast does not throw an exception if the value is not specified by the type definition.

 season = (Season)2; // cast 2 to an enum-value of type Season.

 season = season + 1; // Adds 1 to the value.

 season = season + season2; // Adding the values of two enum variables.

 int value = (int)season; // Casting enum-value to integer value.

 season++; // Season.Spring (1) becomes Season.Summer (2).

 season--; // Season.Summer (2) becomes Season.Spring (1).